 - Statement about fetal pain

-PAC SPECIALIZES in providing you with all the information you need to make an informed decision about your pregnancy, including these items required by Georgia law.
+PAC SPECIALIZES in providing you with all the information you need to make an informed decision about your pregnancy, including the items required by Georgia law.
 The more information you have, the easier it is to make the right choice for you.

 Our medical staff are trained to answer all your questions in a caring, non-judgmental setting.
 We are HIPAA compliant – which means that anything you and our staff discuss is COMPLETELY CONFIDENTIAL.
 We are bound by law to provide you with privacy and protection.